grovetech101/Bookstore-Ionic-4/README.md

 # MyEbooks
-The Ecommerce Application for launching.
+The Ecommerce Application for book store management.